 - Increased body temperature;

-- Flu-like symptoms, back pain, headache, swollen lymph nodes in the groin.
+- Flu-like symptoms, back pain, headache, and swollen lymph nodes in the groin.

 Recurrent genital herpes often presents with a tingling or burning sensation before the rash appears (one of the first symptoms of a recurrent infection).